Announcing the new online shop for Upstate New York collectibles and fun vintage things from all over the state!

 After a handful of years of running the online shop and culling my personal collection of Upstate New York collectibles, the shop here is now closed.
 But, the collection is still in need of slimming, so you’ll find a lot of items listed on eBay!

 To take a look through the list of remaining items, you can find the Exploring Upstate eBay shop here.

-If you saw my post on Facebook last week about meeting Ron ‘Cookie’ Cook just outside of Fonda, then you already know that I have a penchant for stopping anywhere along the road to find souvenirs and other Upstate New York collectibles.
-I have always had a bad habit of being somewhere and thinking, “I’m gonna need that coffee mug to remember this place” only to get home and remember that I have about forty coffee mugs.
+You may have seen my post on Facebook last week about meeting Ron ‘Cookie’ Cook just outside of Fonda.
+If you did, you already know I have a penchant for stopping along the road for souvenirs and other Upstate New York collectibles.
+I have always had a bad habit of being somewhere and thinking, “I’m gonna need that coffee mug to remember this place”.
+Except once I get home I remember that I already have about forty coffee mugs.
 And, like everyone else, I can only use one at a time anyway!

 As a result, my collection of souvenirs and collectibles from around the state has probably gotten a little unmanageable.